SudoMaker/adlib2vgm/README.md

 Converts file formats supported by AdPlug to VGM format.

+## Notice
+This tool is originally designed to work with the [RetroWave OPL3 Sound Card](https://www.tindie.com/products/sudomaker/retrowave-opl3-sound-card/).

+Currently it doesn't produce files that's 100% compatible with the VGMPlay software.

 ## Why?
 ### Format
 VGM is the next universal format for various vintage sound chips.
 It's ~~well~~ documented and extensible.